-- There are no known cultural resources within the overall Project APE; - Many of the historic-era farms and other structures shown on the historic mapping have been demolished, altered, or in-filled with new residential construction and no longer retain integrity of setting; - Most of the properties within the Project APE that are 45 years old or older are within the viewshed of existing transmission line towners or other non-historic visual intrusions; - Most of the properties within the Project APE that are 45 years old or older were constructed post-1965 and are individual residences or church properties that would not have setting as a qualifying characteristic of their potential NRHP eligibility; - The entire direct APE is adjacent to a previously disturbed road and transmission line ROW.
+- There are no known cultural resources within the overall Project APE; - Many of the historic-era farms shown on historic mapping have been demolished, altered, or in-filled with new residential construction and no longer retain integrity of setting; - Most of the properties within the Project APE that are 45 years old or older are within the viewshed of existing transmission line towers or other non-historic visual intrusions; - Most of the properties within the Project APE that are 45 years old or older were constructed post 1965 and are individual residences that would not have setting as a qualifying characteristic of their potential NRHP eligibility; - The one previously identified historic-era above ground resource within the indirect APE has been previously evaluated as not eligible for listing in the NRHP; and - That the entire direct APE is within previously disturbed road.

-Based on the results in the OHPO consultation letter, which was submitted on November 1, 2021, it is anticipated that the Project should not adversely affect historic properties within the direct or indirect APE (Attachment C).
+Based on the results in the OHPO cultural resources consultation letter, which was submitted on November 1, 2021, it is anticipated that the Project should not adversely affect historic properties within the direct or indirect APE (Attachment C).
 OHPO concurrence was received on November 29, 2021, stating that the OHPO concurs that the proposed project will no effect to any historic properties and no further work is necessary (Attachment C).